simpledotorg/simple-server/doc/wiki/running-ab-experiments.md

 ## Experiment setup:
 - experiments can be set up by adding a data migration to `db/data`
 - an example of how to set up an experiment can be found in `lib/seed/experiment_seeder.rb`
 - the `experiment` feature flag must be on before the patient selection process and while experiment notifications are still sending.
-Turning it off will prevent experiment notifications from being scheduled to send each day.
+Turning it off will prevent patient selection and experiment notifications from being scheduled to send each day.
 - in India, the `whatsapp_appointment_reminders` feature flag should also be turned on because WhatsApp notifications are of higher value than SMS.

 ## Current patient experiment: